PainterQubits/Unitful.jl/docs/index.md

 - Support for rational exponents.
 Good for power spectral density, etc.
 - Exact conversions are respected by using Rationals.
+- Can make new units using the `@unit` macro without digging through the code.
 - “Sticky units”: by default, no implicit conversions in multiplication or division
     - We allow for implicit conversions in addition and subtraction
 - Some built-in dimensional analysis